Update regarding USCIS furloughs expected Tuesday

-ST. ALBANS, Vt.
+BURLINGTON, Vt.
 (WCAX) We expect to learn more about furloughs at the U.S. Citizenship and Immigration Services announced last week.

 There will be a press call to discuss the matter with the American Federation of Government Employees on Tuesday.

-WCAX learned last week that 13,400 USCIS employees received furlough notices, including 1,100 at two facilities in Vermont.
+WCAX News learned last week that 13,400 USCIS employees received furlough notices, including 1,100 at two facilities in Vermont.

 The furloughs are expected to go into effect on August 3 and will last up to 90 days unless emergency funding is provided by Congress.